-Several opportunities exist to experience waterfowl hunting through WDFW's Regulated Access Programs that focus on improving hunting conditions on WDFW lands through minimizing disturbance to waterfowl.
+Several opportunities exist to experience waterfowl hunting through WDFW's Regulated Access Programs that focus on improving hunting conditions on WDFW lands and minimizing disturbance to waterfowl.
+These areas are designed to provide low density hunter access and are closed to commercial guiding uses.

 Bailie Memorial Youth Ranch is located in Franklin County north of Basin City.
-Waterfowl hunting is allowed Wednesday, Saturday, Sunday, and state holidays during the youth hunt and regular waterfowl season.
-Hunters using the area must park in designated parking lots located at either Bailie Lake or Hendricks Road.
+Hunting is allowed Wednesday, Saturday, Sunday, and state holidays during the youth hunt and regular hunting seasons.
+Hunters must park and register in designated parking lots located at either Bailie Lake or Hendricks Road.
 Parking is limited to 5 vehicles per lot.
-All hunters must register to hunt.
 Additional restrictions are posted at the parking lots.
 Contact WDFW's Region 3 Office for more information.